Terms & Conditions

 Entry Details

 If shortlisted for stage 2 and the exhibition, all work(s) are entered at the artist’s risk.
 The artist remains entirely responsible for the transportation of work(s) to and from either the Exhibition Office or the Cork Street Gallery.
-Work(s) that can not be collected by the artist in London during the specified dates and times must have transport arrangements agreed in writing, in advance with the exhibition organizer.
+Work(s) that can not be collected by the artist in London during the specified dates and times must have transport arrangements agreed in writing with the exhibition organizer, and be fully paid in advance.

 The organizers will not be liable for any loss or damage however caused, either in transit to and from the exhibition, or during any period of storage, packing or unpacking, or in any period in which the work may be on their premises or in their keeping.
 It is strongly advised that artists take out their own commercial insurance to cover their work in transit (two-way), at the exhibition office, throughout the judging period and, if selected, during the exhibition itself.

-All work shortlisted but not selected for the exhibition must be collected from the Cork Street Gallery between 11am and 4pm, August 1-8, 2008.
-All exhibitors will be required to collect unsold work from Hammersmith, London between 11am-3pm on Sunday, 10 August 2008.
-Work(s) that can not be collected by the artist in London during the specified dates and times must have transport arrangements agreed in writing, in advance with the exhibition organizer.
+All work shortlisted but not selected for the exhibition must be collected from the Cork Street Gallery between 10am and 4pm, August 6-15, 2009.
+All exhibitors will be required to collect unsold work from the gallery at Cork Street, London between 10am-2pm on Saturday, 15 August 2009.
+Work(s) that can not be collected by the artist in London during the specified dates and times must have transport arrangements agreed in writing with the exhibition organizer and be fully paid for in advance .

 If selected for the exhibition, the artist agrees to the reproduction of their work (at no fee) in association with the exhibition (including publicity, press, website and catalogue).